MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/location-based-routing-plan.md

 ### Apply Location-Based Routing at the network site

 When users who are enabled for Location-Based Routing are roaming, network sites enabled for Location-Based Routing will help determine which gateways to use.
+The following sections describe specifics for users who are and are not enabled for Location-Based-Routing.

 #### User is enabled for Location-Based Routing